 Often there is a shortfall between what people say they do, and what they actually do, particularly when it comes to online behaviour.
 Connecting the dots between online and offline becomes invariably more difficult.

-By combining traditional methods with digital analysis, you can discover the different types of content people are consuming online.
+By combining traditional methods with digital analysis, you can discover where those disconnects like—from analysing the content people are engaging with in your online store to harnessing transactional data to understand what, how often and how much they are purchasing (at a group level).
 When you are able to segment this data demographically or on product/service groups or interests, you can start to see how your different audiences behave: what drives purchasing decisions, a factor that traditional research won’t necessarily uncover.

 Digital plugging the gap